shsimm/Meta-Analyses-Data-Viz/README.md

 There are **four** files here
-1) Analysis of the Gene Expression Signature of Reported Race
+1) Analysis of the Gene Expression Signature of Reported Race (limma_race)
-3) Analysis of the Gene Expression Signature of Reported Race-by-Dx Interaction
+3) Analysis of the Gene Expression Signature of Reported Race-by-Dx Interaction (limma_interaction)
-4) Analysis of the Gene Expression Signature of Dx
+4) Analysis of the Gene Expression Signature of Dx (limma_dx)
 5) Driver Script